eric g johnson law

 • Preparing a solid defense strategy tailored to your unique situation

 While it is vital to contact a lawyer before turning yourself in, it is also important to note that you do not have unlimited time to act.
 When a warrant is issued for your arrest, it is only a matter of time before the police show up at your home or workplace to take you into custody.
 As soon as you learn of a warrant for your arrest, your next move should be to contact an attorney.
+Early engagement with legal representation can significantly enhance your chances of a favorable outcome.

 Consult With a Reliable Louisiana Criminal Defense Attorney

 Located in Minden, Louisiana, the skilled legal professionals of the John D. & Eric G. Johnson Law Firm have experience handling a wide variety of cases.
 Attorney Eric G. Johnson is dedicated to representing clients with warrants and ensuring their rights are protected.
-Attorney Johnson and his team have a proven track record of success and will fight tirelessly for their client’s interests.
-To learn more about how Attorney Johnson can help you, call us today at (318) 377-1555 or complete our contact form to schedule a free, no-obligation consultation today.

 Recent Posts